purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Sequence-Models/Transformers/original-transformer.md

 ## Simultaneous Training of Embeddings and Encodings in Transformers

-This document outlines the training process of embeddings and encodings in transformer models, including the role of positional encoding.

 ### Model Configuration
 In transformer models, the input sequence of tokens is processed through several steps: